 TunedLoud reviewed Sakis Gouzonis' 10th studio album, Amazing Space.

-TunedLoud is an e-magazine based in Texas, USA.
+TunedLoud is an e-magazine based in Italy.
 It publishes reviews, interviews and news.
 It is the digital response to the print version of TunedLoud magazine that is released on a monthly schedule.

 A big thank you goes out to Rick Jamm, music critic for TunedLoud, for helping Sakis Gouzonis reach more listeners.